 The observatory, which was only rediscovered in 1968, is nothing but the outline of stone foundations, some of which were built up later as a signalling station.
 There is now a wooden canopy, in a effort to make it more of a visitor attraction.
 Looking out from where Halley once stood, we can see in the far distance the runway of the airport, carved out of the barren rockiness of Prosperous Bay.
 So we contemplate the collapsing of distance and the passing of time.

 We come out at the road, turning right beyond a cemetery to find the modest and rather charming St Matthew’s Church, with a comfortable musty smell redolent of a place that has stood there for centuries, though it is in fact a relatively recent building.
 We are at the area called Hutt’s Gate, at the turning from the road that goes back to Jamestown and on to Longwood.
-Its most distinctive building – not that there are many – is the charming Hutt’s Gate Store (though a store no more).
+Its most distinctive building – not that there are many – is the pleasing Hutt’s Gate Store (though a store no more).

 Our walk is over.
 We are long way from Jamestown, and our journey has taken some five hours (longer if we stopped off to watch the cricket).
 With luck we will have timed things to catch one of St Helena’s infrequently scheduled buses, or we have arranged a taxi or some other ride back.
 Otherwise it is a long hike home (I know, because I walked it).